JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 My 12 yearold daughter was the first in our family to start coughing.
 I started coughing about two weeks after my daughter.

 For my daughter and I, our symptoms started as a fairly mild cough, with no other symptoms (the "catarrhal" phase).
 But, about a week after starting coughing, we both started having severe coughing fits several times per day (the "paroxysmal" phase), and generally feeling really ill.
 These fits are no joke.
 These coughing fits completely take over your body for about a minute.
 It can feel impossible to breath.
 The only thing that stops you panicking that you'll never breath again is knowing that you've had many of these fits before, and they eventually subside.
 You wake several times a night, already in a coughing fit, fighting for breath.
 When fighting for breath between coughs, both my daughter and I made "whooping" sounds.
+We both had low blood oxygenation saturation (about 94%).

 There were some differences between my daughter's symptoms and my symptoms.
 My daughter's coughing fits would make her vomit about once a day.
 So much so that she lost 3 kg of weight over the 8 week course of her cough.
 My daughter also had a temperature, which would come and go.
 At worst, her temperature got to about 38.4 ℃.